solenya01/solenya01.github.io/README.md

   <h2>GRAPHIC DESIGNER & ILLUSTRATOR</h2>

   <p>
-    Graphic designer and illustrator with eight years of experience in visual storytelling and image-making.
-Focused on visual identity, illustration, and concept-driven design.
+  Graphic designer and illustrator with eight years of experience in visual storytelling and image-makeing.
+My professional focus includes visual identity, illustration, and concept-driven design.
-    <br><br>
+I have experience in developing strong narratives through composition.
+Typography, and character-based visuals, aiming to create designs that are intentional and conceptually grounded rather than purely decorative.
-    Influenced by Japanese visual culture, editorial systems, darkness, and controlled chaos.
-Design as atmosphere.
-Image as language.
+Throughout my career, i have built a distinctive visual language influenced by illustration, digital culture, and editorial aesthetics..
+I value clarity, consistency, and meaning in design, And i strive to produce visuals that communicate ideas with confidence and precision.
+This portfolio represents my long-term dedication to graphic design And illustration as both a professional pratice and a way of thinking.
   </p>

   <div class="buttons">